 Badur’s start-up grant, which laid an early-stage foundation for the future growth of Empower Malawi, covered everything from solar panels and accommodation to chicken feed.
 Three initial solar lamp rental hubs were set up across three communities on the Lake.
 The rationale for the solar lamps was two¬fold: the life of each charge places a limit on lamp output and, therefore, on fishing time, whilst the net cost to the fisherman of running the lamps is significantly less than the cost of running traditional paraffin lamps.
 In addition, mosquito nets that were being used were exchanged for proper fishing nets to preserve the fish stocks by only catching the larger fish.
 Early profits from the rentals hubs were also used to microfinance the purchase of chicken coops for families within the communities to provide them with an additional source of protein to supplement fish and an extra source of income through egg sales.
 Empower Malawi can also charge phones on the solar hubs and individuals pay a small fee for this.

-As at 2015, 70 entrepreneurs now have an egg production business, five locally-based Empower Malawi employees have been given a stable wage and income to run the enterprise, and 590 fishermen across the three villages have been positively impacted by the Empower Malawi project so far, each seeing a 60% decrease in their expenditure over the project period.
+70 entrepreneurs now have an egg production business, five locally-based Empower Malawi employees have been given a stable wage and income to run the enterprise, and 590 fishermen across the three villages have been positively impacted by the Empower Malawi project so far, each seeing a 60% decrease in their expenditure over the project period.
 With the University of Nottingham’s support, Empower Malawi was also able to calculate that there has been an annual prevention of roughly 200 tonnes of CO2 emissions thanks to the reduction in use of traditional paraffin lamps.